 Pop-up: The pop-up option allows for a message to pop up on your web page nudging website visitors to answer your survey.

 Button: Add your survey as a button on the bottom right corner of your website.
 The button is equipped with different icons which allow versatility and freedom in terms of which survey you can use.

 Create a custom link based on background variables that will allow you to filter responses.

 Collectors are, in a way, an indirect way of collecting data.
-Survey administrators can give their colleagues (other organization employees) collector access to their surveys.
+Survey administrators can give their colleagues (other organization members) collector access to their surveys.
 When given access, collectors can invite respondents and collect feedback.